What’s at Stake

 FDA is ill-equipped to evaluate these issues on its own, but it refused to formally consult with expert federal wildlife biologists under the Endangered Species Act in connection with the approval.
-Scientists within the Fish and Wildlife Service questioned the FDA’s ability and authority to review the impact of genetically engineered animals, and agreed with prominent experts that a full Environmental Impact Statement must be conducted before any decision on approval is finalized.
+Scientists within the Fish and Wildlife Service questioned the FDA’s ability and authority to review the impact of genetically engineered animals, and agreed with prominent experts that a full environmental impact statement must be conducted before any decision on approval is finalized.
 But FDA granted this approval without addressing these concerns.